SNWCreations/windlib/README.md

     For example, I define a variable "a" as 10 (this is an integer number, that is, "int") and call this function with the following method:

-    windlib.typeof (a)
+    windlib.typeof(a)

-    This function returns the string 'Int'.
+    This function returns the string 'int'.

 ---